nexxtway/react-rainbow-firebase-auth/README.md

 ## Features:

 - Ideal authentication UI and security solution for modern Single Page Apps
-- Supports local login with username and password using best security practices
+- Supports local login with username, e-mail and password using best security practices
+- Supports social login with Facebook and Google using best security practices
+- User profile page with the ability to update your current password, username and e-mail
 - Sends system emails for password reset
 - Facebook and Google integration fully tested
 - Integration test with Cypress